michaelcohen716/nonce/README.md

 A generic user can play either role.

-####Minters should be able to mint a non-fungible set of transferable tokens
+####Minters should be able to mint a non-fungible set of transferable tokens, mapping to an offchain benefit or reward
   * The set can be limited or unlimited in quantity
   * The minter can set or change the ether price of tokens in their set (it can be free, of course)

 ####Patrons should be able to acquire and prove ownership of a portfolio of non-fungible tokens
   * The patron can acquire an unclaimed token with a paid or unpaid transaction
-  * The patron can demonstrate ownership of an asset to the minter
+  * The patron can demonstrate ownership of an asset to the minter, potentially for an offchain benefit or reward
   * Future implementation will include a mechanism for trading, spending and/or reselling tokens